 What is a wargame?
 The politically correct term is ‘conflict simulation.’
 Wargaming is simply the simulation of conflict as a game.
 Chess is a wargame — It actually simulates pre-gunpowder battle quite well.
 Wargames can be simple and abstract or complex and detailed.
 Wargames cover not only historical subjects but science fiction and fantasy as well.
 In fact, one of the best aspects of wargaming is its ability to explore the ‘what if’ situation of historical or future conflict.
 The grand daddy of wargaming — the now defunct Avalon Hill Game Company — used to promote its wargames by stating, ‘Now you are in command!’
 A simple statement that summed up what wargames do quite well.

 When the uninitiated hear ‘wargame’ they very often associate it with ‘warmonger’ or, at least, violence.
 In our experience this is usually very wrong.
-There are of course bad sorts in any hobby but the intellectual ability needed to play most wargames usually means most wargamers are quite thoughtful.
+There are of course bad sorts in any hobby but the intellectual ability needed to play most wargames usually means most wargamers are quite thoughtful and more interested in the intellectual challenge of gaming.
 The hobby itself delivers a knowledge of warfare that few outside of the military or academia posses, and as a result, wargamers are often far more aware of the costs of war than the general population.
 This of course does not make wargamers pacifists by any means but wargamers generally do not play wargames because they love war; they play them for the unique blend of intellectual challenge, fun, social interaction and, for historical wargamers, the exploration and study of history.
 There are few other pursuits that offer such a rich mix.

 There are currently three broad categories of wargames; board wargames, miniature wargames, and computer wargames.
 They all share similarities in play and execution but differ in the medium used for play.